 Some sugar alcohols are extracted from the plants where they naturally occur, while others are manufactured from sugars and starches.
-They are often used as sweeteners in reduced calorie foods.
-For instance, you will often see that sugar-free or reduced-sugar products such as candy, cookies, chewing gum, and even ice cream using sugar alcohols instead of sugar.
+They are often used as sweeteners in reduced-calorie foods.
+For instance, you will often see that sugar-free or reduced sugar products such as candy, cookies, chewing gum, and even ice cream using sugar alcohols instead of sugar.

-Sugar alcohols tend to have a similar taste providing a similar sweetness to sugar while avoiding the bitter aftertaste and potential health risks that are associated with artificial sweeteners.
+Sugar alcohols tend to have a similar taste providing a similar sweetness to sugar while avoiding the bitter aftertaste and potential health risks associated with artificial sweeteners.
 They also tend to have less impact than sugar on blood glucose levels.
 Sound incredible?

 Sugar Alcohols Don’t Act Like Sugars

 However, it is important to remember that sugar alcohols don’t necessarily act like sugar in the body.
 Sugar alcohol absorption into the bloodstream is incomplete, resulting in a reduced rise in blood glucose when compared to sugar.
 For this reason, they are popular in food products targeted to the diet, low carb, and diabetes market.

 A minor problem arises when foods containing sugar alcohols claim to be “sugar-free” or “low-sugar.”
 While technically correct, consumers may assume that the food will, therefore, have little or no impact on blood sugars.
 As discussed above, sugar alcohols reduce foods’ energy density and therefore have less impact on blood sugars.
 However, there is still some influence which people with diabetes need to take into account.
 It is considered safe to assume that sugar alcohols will have approximately half the impact of sugar on blood sugar levels.